ahmedtalaatfarhat/HoltWinters-Model/README.md

 There is an important condition to be sure to know if HoltWinters model is appropriate For our data or must to search for another model, which is independence of residuals and lack of self-correlation Between them
+It must also be ensured that the residuals have a normal distribution with a zero average and a constant contrast.